ManifoldScholar/manifold-docs/_docs/projects/accounts/creating.md

 ## Creating a Maker Record

 Maker accounts can be associated with a project generally and also with specific texts.
 For the latter, Maker accounts are created automatically by the system when a text is ingested, populated by author metadata included within those texts.
-If your text doesn't have the requisite metadata, Maker accounts can be created manually by users with Administrative, Editor, or Project Creator credentials in the Projects menu.
+If your text doesn't have the requisite metadata, Maker accounts can be created manually by users with Administrative, Editor, or Project Creator credentials in both the People and Projects menus.

 Project-level Makers are displayed on a project's landing banner.
 Text-level Makers aren't displayed on the system but are incorporated into a text's metadata and are required to [create citations](/docs/reading/interface/sharing.html).

 <small>
 **Note**.
 There is only one Maker record database.
 While you can create a Maker record on either the project or text levels, the record will be available in both places.
 That is, if you create a record for H. G. Wells on the Project level, you will also be able to call upon that same record on the text level and vice-versa.
 </small>

+### New General Maker Record

+To create a new Maker record from the People menu that is unassociated with a project or text, navigate to the People menu, select `Makers` from the sidebar, and click `Add a New Maker` below the search bar.

+If there are no existing Makers in the system, this button will appear alone; otherwise it will always appear as the first entry.
+A drawer will open up from the right prompting for the Makers's name and avatar.

 ### New Project-Level Maker Records